Unreleased

 Show ambiguous nucleotides in sequence views

-Nucleotide sequence views (in the results table) now also show colored markers for ambiguous nucleotides (non-ACTGN)
+Nucleotide sequence views (in the results table) now also show colored markers for ambiguous nucleotides (non-ACTGN).

 Improve website navigation

-The “Export” (”Download”) and “Settings” sections are now moved to dedicated pages.
+The “Export” (”Download”) and “Settings” sections are moved to dedicated pages.

 [BREAKING] Changed and removed some of the URL parameters